Restruder 9/17/2023 – 9/23/2023 Updates

 Code

 For the code I used a template to provide a simple code using a FS-I6X RC receiver & FS-I6X 6-ch Controller.
 This is used because we will need it for testing our design and electronics.
 We will be switching to either a python or C system using a Raspberry Pi and Ardunio.
-In want the final code to function simularly to the turtlebot robot.
+I want the final code to function similarly to the turtlebot robot.
 In which I want to use the same controllers however modify the structure for my own robot.

 Code I wrote